-- (1) No stock appreciation rights ('SARs') were granted to any of the Named Executive Officers during 1998. - (2) The options become exercisable in cumulative annual installments of 20% per year on each of the first five anniversaries of the grant date.
-The options are exercisable over a ten-year period. - (3) The dollar amounts set forth under these columns are the result of calculations at the 5% and 10% rates established by the SEC and are not intended to forecast future appreciation of the Company's stock price.
+(3) The dollar amounts set forth under these columns are the result of calculations at the 5% and 10% rates established by the SEC and are not intended to forecast future appreciation of the Company's stock price.
 The Company did not use an alternative formula for a grant date valuation as it is unaware of any formula which would determine with reasonable accuracy a present value based upon future unknown factors.
-In order to realize the potential values set forth under the columns headed 'At 5%' and 'At 10%', the price per share of the Company's Common Stock at the end of the ten-year option term would be \$10.63 and \$15.64, respectively, for Ms. Jones, \$8.14 and \$12.97, respectively, for Messrs.
-Sugamele and McConnell.

-AGGREGATED OPTION EXERCISES IN 1998 AND YEAR-END OPTION VALUES
+AGGREGATED OPTION EXERCISES IN 1999 AND YEAR-END OPTION VALUES

-The following table sets forth information with respect to the exercise of stock options during 1998 by the Named Executive Officers and unexercised options held by them on December 31, 1998.
+The following table sets forth information with respect to the exercise of stock options during 1999 by the Named Executive Officers and unexercised options held by them on December 31, 1999.